liamcripwell/play-scala-react-template/README.md

 - HomeController.scala:

   Shows how to handle simple HTTP requests.

-- AsyncController.scala:

-  Shows how to do asynchronous programming when handling a request.

-- CountController.scala:

-  Shows how to inject a component into a controller and use the component when handling requests.
+Currently responds with a basic html page containing an example React component.

 ## Components

 - Module.scala:

   Shows how to use Guice to bind all the components needed by your application.

-- Counter.scala:

-  An example of a component that contains state, in this case a simple counter.

 - ApplicationTimer.scala: